 This allows us to save I/O pins on the microcontroller and communication lines in our project.
 Both lines require pull-up resistors.

-The I2C controller supervises communication between devices over the I2C bus.
+The I2C controller manages communication between devices over the I2C bus.
 This controller includes the following functions:

-- Master mode: Can initiate communication, read, and write bytes
+- Main mode: Can initiate communication, read and write bytes

-- Slave mode: Can read and write bytes, if previously communicated with by a master
+- Follower mode: Can read and write bytes, if a master previously communicates with it

 The ESP32, ESP32-S2, and ESP32-S3 have two I2C controllers, while the ESP32-C3 has one.

-The use of I2C on the ESP32 is very similar to what we would find on a conventional Arduino or an ESP8266
+Using I2C on the ESP32 is very similar to what you would find on a conventional Arduino or an ESP8266

-Once the ground is prepared, you can start I2C communication in your code:
+Once the groundwork is laid, you can start I2C communication in your code:

 void setup() {